 Q: What’s your fascination with screen printing?

-A: At university I had the opportunity to learn the tradition method of silk screen printing and found that it was the best and most effective way to show my illustrations off.
+A: At university, I had the opportunity to learn the traditional method of silk screen printing and found that it was the best and most effective way to show my illustrations off.
 The method of screen printing is very satisfying and you never quite know what will come out until you lift the screen up.
 Due to the nature of this traditional method, no 2 prints are ever quite the same as the technique can create slight imperfections, adding a unique beauty to each print.
 Whenever I’m creating new designs, I can’t wait to get them on to the screen, as once they have been printed the collection really starts to take shape.

 Lamp Post Tote Bag, £12